cdstanford/gid/README.md

 The spreadsheet is also packaged with the artifact, in the `spreadsheet/` folder, as a `.xlsx` file.
 Once you have opened the spreadsheet, make a copy of spreadsheet for editing.
-Then, you can paste in the raw experimental data under the `raw` tab.
+Then, you can paste in the raw experimental data under the `raw` tab: that is, upload the results `.csv` file, and paste them in in this tab.
 The data in the other tabs should automatically update and generate the plot images.

-In the `raw` tab, the "include?" column includes a Boolean which computes whether or not the benchmark should be included in the plots: it is included if it is not a handwritten (unit test) example, *and* if it is not trivial, i.e. at least one algorithm takes at least 10 milliseconds to solve the benchmark.
+In the `raw` tab, the finaln "include?" column is a Boolean field which computes whether or not the benchmark should be included in the plots: it is included if it is not a handwritten (unit test) example, *and* if it is not trivial, i.e. at least one algorithm takes at least 10 milliseconds to solve the benchmark.
 The total number of rows in this sheet is what is used to determine the number of included benchmarks in the Qty column in Fig. 4 (right).

 In the tab `plots2`, the cell O20 controls which plot is generated: